ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 - Service 0x42 (Load and start provided Chip-8 game)

 These services are described later in this guide.
+The UDS implementation of RAMN ECUs is slightly simplified in order to tolerate more errors and be more beginner friendly.

 Positive responses
 ^^^^^^^^^^^^^^^^^^